hellohaptik/docs_haptik/docs/bot-builder/basic/multiple-languages.md

 You can add more languages in the bot from the same dropdown menu in the header.

-    Note: We do not auto-translate the User Responses and Bot Responses currently on Mogambo (it can be done from the backend)
+    Note: We do not auto-translate the User Responses and Bot Responses currently on Mogambo.
+    Mogambo changes are work in progress.
+Please bookmark this page for future updates.